-Most programs intended to help Americans build savings are targeted for, and are more likely to benefit, upper-income households.
-18 Asset-building programs that operate through the tax code-such as 401(k) retirement plans, 529 college savings accounts, and the home mortgage interest deduction-primarily benefit households in the upper half of the income distribution.
-In fact, at least 90% of the asset-building tax benefits go to the top half of the income distribution, with 30% of those benefits going to the top 10%.
-19 In 2013, the lowest income quartile of Americans received only 0.7% of the tax subsidies for employer based retirement savings plans, whereas the top income quintile received 68.4% of those subsidies.
-The benefits of homeownership are similarly disproportionate: owning a home offers fewer wealth gains to low- and moderate-income households than to higher-income ones;, moreover, the risk of losing assets invested in a home is greater for low- and moderate-income households because a greater share of their wealth is tied up in their homes.
-Without institutional supports, such as workplace-based programs, many households succumb to "saving procrastination," leaving roughly 37% of all U.S. workers with less than \$1,000 in retirement savings.
-Saving through workplace retirement plans and secured savings like homeownership also offer higher income households the benefit of streamlined or automated savings methods.
-Households without access to these systems must navigate an increasingly complex financial world to choose among many financial products.
+Research has repeatedly shown that households at all income levels not only want to save but can and do accrue savings when provided with the right institutional support.17 However, most programs intended to help Americans build savings are targeted for and more likely to benefit upper-income households.18Assetbuilding programs that operate through the tax code-such as 401(k) retirement plans, 529 college savings accounts, and the home mortgage interest deduction-primarily benefit households in the upper half of the income distribution.
+In fact, at least 90% of the asset-building tax benefits go to the top half of the income distribution, with 30% of those benefits going to the top 10%.19 In 2013, the lowest income quartile of Americans received only 0.7% of the tax subsidies for employer-based retirement savings plans, whereas the top income quintile received nearly 70% of those subsidies.20 The benefits of homeownership are similarly disproportionate: owning a home offers fewer wealth gains to low- and moderate-income households than to higher-income ones21; moreover, the risk of losing assets invested in a home is greater for low- and moderateincome households because a greater share of their wealth is tied up in their homes.22 Without institutional supports, such as workplace-based programs, many households succumb to "saving procrastination," leaving roughly 37% of all U.S. workers with less than \$1,000 in retirement savings.23 Saving through workplace retirement plans and secured savings like homeownership also offer higher-income households the benefit of streamlined or automated savings methods.
+Households without access to these systems must navigate an increasingly complex financial world to choose among many financial products.24

-Another problem is that small-dollar, short-term savings accounts-the sort that households use for emergency savings-are not a profit center for banks.
-To make these accounts financially viable, many banks require minimum balances and impose fees, but those features make the accounts unattractive to low-and middle-income households.
-Meager savings can be eaten away by monthly account maintenance fees.
-At present, transaction accounts (e.g., checking and regular savings accounts) carry interest rates that are too low to act as effective incentives for potential savers.
-In some cases, bank fees and penalties are high enough that being unbanked may be economically preferable to those with low balances.
+Another barrier for low- and moderate-income households is that small-dollar, short-term savings accounts the account type most often used for emergency savings-are not a profit center for banks.25 To make these accounts financially viable, many banks require minimum balances and impose fees, but those features make the accounts unattractive to low- and middle-income households.
+Account maintenance fees eat away meager savings,26 while transaction accounts (e.g., checking and regular savings accounts) currently carry interest rates that are too low to act as effective incentives for potential savers.
+In some cases, bank fees and penalties are high enough that being unbanked may be economically preferable for those with low balances.

-Many low- and moderate-income households intend to save but experience high levels of financial shocks that keep them from saving.
-Low levels of liquid savings and lack of access to affordable credit render lower-income households especially vulnerable.
-However, a lack of emergency savings is a not a problem restricted to low-income households.
-Americans across the income distribution are often unprepared to deal with negative financial shocks.
-When those without general savings face sudden need, they often raid dedicated forms of savings such as retirement accounts (incurring tax and interest penalties when they can least afford them) and thereby further diminish their ability to prepare for and respond to future events.
-Household attitudes toward liquidity and risk may also limit the demand for emergency savings.
-Studies indicate that households feel pressure to keep a big share of their assets in highly liquid savings products.
-On its face, this perceived pressure would seem to encourage high levels of emergency savings, which are usually held in liquid products, and low levels of illiquid long-term savings.
-However, holding savings in accounts that are highly liquid may make them too easy to spend and may lead to depletion of funds needed for future emergencies.
+Many low- and moderate-income households intend to save but experience frequent financial shocks that keep them from saving.
+While Americans across the income distribution are often unprepared to deal with negative financial emergencies, low levels of liquid savings and lack of access to affordable credit render lower-income households especially vulnerable.27 When households without general savings face a sudden need, they often raid dedicated forms of savings such as retirement accounts, thus incurring tax and interest penalties when they can least afford them and further diminishing their ability to prepare for future needs.
+Research shows that households feel pressure to keep a large share of their assets in highly liquid savings products28 but that doing this may also make spending funds too easy and lead to depletion of funds needed for future emergencies.29 More research is needed on this topic, but it is clear that low- and middle-income households need access to products that financially encourage saving and allow liquidation for unforeseen financial shocks.